NishchayAnand/software-engineering/DBMS/Core/Transactions.md

 - **Read Uncommitted:** Transactions can read uncommitted changes from other transactions (may cause **dirty reads**).

-- **Read Committed:** Transactions can only read committed changes.
+- **Read Committed:** Ensures that only committed data is read during the transaction (default in most databases).

 - **Repeatable Read:** Ensures that if a transaction reads the same data twice, the result will not change.
 This prevents non-repeatable reads (also known as inconsistent reads).